proguy18/elysium/README.md

 | Student Name 3    | README Format      |  Amazing! |

 ## Explanation of the game
 Our game is a 3D dungeon crawler set in a never-ending hell created by the Greek gods Hades, Ares, and Artemis to punish a particular Spartan solider.
-By using a proceduarlly generated map that swaps between spaces inspired by the aesthetics and elements of each of these three gods, the player attempts to escape the maze only to find that each level becomes more difficult until the player dies.
-The challenge is therefore to get through as many levels as possible and to complete with yourself or your friends to get through the infinite challenge all whilst never really knowing if there is an end.
+By using a procedurally generated map that swaps between spaces inspired by the aesthetics and elements of each of these three gods, the player attempts to escape the maze only to find that each level becomes more difficult until the player dies.
+The challenge is therefore to get through as many levels as possible and to compete with yourself or your friends to get through the infinite challenge all whilst never really knowing if there is an end.

 ## How to use it
 Movement: W - A - S - D movement with SHIFT to sprint.
 Combat: SPACE to attack
 Equipment: Pickup equipment by colliding with it in game.
 E key opens an inventory and you can use the mouse to select the equipable items and to use the potions.
-Misc: ESC to pause, access the controlls list, and modify some of the settings.
+Misc: ESC to pause, access the controls list, and modify some of the settings.
 Level transitions: Find and collide with the door in the scene to transition to the next level.

 ## How we designed models and entities